Series / The Swamp Fox

 This work contains examples of:

-- Artistic Licence Medicine: Mary goes to get quinine in one ep...only it wasn't invented until the 1800s.
+- Artistic License – Medicine: In one episode, Mary goes to get quinine, which wasn't invented until the 1800s.

 - Automaton Horses: Averted.
 Marion and Oscar realize they need a diversion in one episode because the Redcoats are still chasing them and the horses can't go much further.